How To Improve Your Food Photography Composition

 7. Play with Props & Ingredients

 We always want the food to be the star of the image.
 And, while I’m a big fan of simplicity in food photography, sometimes the image needs a little more than just the plated food alone to tell more of the story.
+Including some props and ingredients can help you create a composition that is visually interesting.

 8. Depth Of Field

-When you shoot with a wide aperture (lower f-stop), you get a shallow depth of field which causes the background to become more out of focus.
-When you shoot with a smaller aperture (higher f-stop), you get more depth of field and the background is more in focus.
+When you shoot with a smaller aperture (higher f-stop), you get more depth of field and the background or foreground is more in sharp and in focus.

 Note: Keep in mind that your aperture setting will affect the exposure of your image too, so be sure to make adjustments to your ISO and shutter speed for a properly exposed image.

-See the image examples of the Caprese salad below.
-The overhead shot has everything in focus, which means I used a larger f-stop/aperture.
-The angled shot uses a smaller f-stop/aperture focusing directly on the cherry tomato on the plate.
-This causes the other elements blur into the foreground and background a bit.
+The angled shot on the right uses a smaller f-stop/aperture focusing directly on the cherry tomato on the plate.
+This causes the other elements in the foreground and background to become more blurry.

 READ MORE ABOUT: HOW TO SHOOT IN MANUAL MODE